If you are fond of outdoor activities such as hunting, hiking, bird watching, long-range shooting, binoculars will come in handy for you.

 Pros:

-• RainGuard HD water-repellent and fog proof coating for lens;
+• RainGuard HD water-repellent and fog-proof coating for the lens

 Cons: